elastisys/compliantkubernetes/mkdocs-ciso-controls/README.md

 However, it allows to generate separate tags index pages, depending on the prefix of the tag.

 It aims to solve the following use-case.
-The Compliant Kubernetes documentation uses tags to capture various Information Security Management System (ISMS) controls.
+The Welkin documentation uses tags to capture various Information Security Management System (ISMS) controls.
 This plugin will:

 1. Create tags indexes for each requirement source.